-[Para. (k) substituted by s.
-4 of Act No. 53 of 2000.]
+[S 20(1)(k) substituted by s 4 of Act 53 of 2000 with effect from 22 November 2000.]

-- (/) discharge all other functions imposed upon the governing body by or under this Act; and - (m) discharge other functions consistent with this Act as determined by the Minister by notice in the Government Gazette, or by the Member of the Executive Council by notice in the Provincial Gazette. - (2) The governing body may allow the reasonable use of the facilities of the school for community, social and school fundraising purposes, subject to such reasonable and equitable conditions as the governing body may determine, which may include the charging of a fee or tariff which accrues to the school. - (3) The governing body may join a voluntary association representing governing bodies of public schools. - (4) Subject to this Act, the Labour Relations Act, 1995 (Act No. 66 of 1995), and any other applicable law, a public school may establish posts for educators and employ educators additional to the establishment determined by the Member of the Executive Council in terms of section 3 (1) of the Educators' Employment Act, 1994.
+- (I) discharge all other functions imposed upon the governing body by or under this Act; and - (m) discharge other functions consistent with this Act as determined by the Minister by notice in the Government Gazette, or by the Member of the Executive Council by notice in the Provincial Gazette. - (2) The governing body may allow the reasonable use of the facilities of the school for community, social and school fund-raising purposes, subject to such reasonable and equitable conditions as the governing body may determine, which may include the charging of a fee or tariff which accrues to the school. - (3) The governing body may join a voluntary association representing governing bodies of public schools. - (4) Subject to this Act, the Labour Relations Act, 1995 (Act No. 66 of 1995), and any other applicable law, a public school may establish posts for educators and employ educators additional to the establishment determined by the Member of the Executive Council in terms of section 3 (1) of the Educators' Employment Act, 1994.